-- 33.1 For the purposes of this clause the term "usual place of work" shall mean: - (a) for officers who are required ordinarily to work day by day at the same fixed place of work the place so fixed by CSIRO; and - (b) for officers whose place of work is variable within a specified district a place within that district fixed by CSIRO. - 33.2 An officer in receipt of a salary in excess of the salary applying to CSOF Level 2.M per annum shall not be entitled to payment for excess travelling time. - 33.3 Payment will be made for time necessarily spent in travelling, exclusive of overtime duty, in excess of: - (a) the officer's ordinary hours of attendance for the day; and - (b) the time necessarily spent travelling to and from the officer's usual place of residence and the officer's usual place of work;
+- 33.1 For the purposes of this clause the term "usual place of work" shall mean: - (a) for officers who are required ordinarily to work day by day at the same fixed place of work the place so fixed by CSIRO; and - (b) for officers whose place of work is variable within a specified district a place within that district fixed by CSIRO. - 33.2 An officer in receipt of a salary in excess of the salary applying to CSOF Level 2.M per annum shall not be entitled to payment for excess travelling time. - 33.3 Payment will be made for time necessarily spent in travelling, exclusive of overtime duty, in excess of: - (a) the officer's ordinary hours of attendance for the day; and provided that in the case of officers specified in clause 33.1(b), a minimum time of 20 minutes each way shall apply.

+(b) the time necessarily spent travelling to and from the officer's usual place of residence and the officer's usual place of work;